Create a Vocabulary Assignment

-After selecting "Vocabulary", you'll need to select a vocabulary list (or a few) from those that you created or that were created by SpanishDict, or you can create a new list.
-You can scroll down on the assignment creation page to see more lists from SpanishDict and use the search box to find a particular topic.
+After selecting "Vocabulary", you can select a vocabulary list created by you or SpanishDict, or you can create a new list.
+You also have the option to select more than one list.
+You can scroll down on the assignment-creation page to see more lists from SpanishDict and use the search box to find a particular topic.

 If you want to see the words contained in a SpanishDict-curated list prior to assigning the list, you can hover your mouse over a list line to reveal a "Preview" button.